oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 1.6.
 Allow creation of parameterized questions
 With the addition of the questions framework, there is potential to create a large question bank for practice questions.
-However, it would be tedious for creators to create a large number of questions with similar formats but slight variations (e.g. “Add ⅘ and ¾”, “Add ⅔ and ⅗”, etc.)
+However, it would be tedious for creators to create a large number of questions with similar formats but slight variations (e.g. "Add 4/5 and 3/4", "Add 2/3 and 3/5", etc.)

 Instead, we would like to introduce the concept of parameterized questions, where the creator can specify parameters which can be used to generate many questions at once.
 (In the example given above, the question might be of the form “Add a/b + c/d”, with parameters a, b, c, d.
 The question creator would specify ranges of values for the parameters in order to generate questions.)

-Note that parameterization might also extend to expressing the same question in different ways.
-For example, we might want to be able to treat the questions “Add a/b + c/d”, “Find the sum of a/b and c/d”, and “{{name}} has a/b of a cake and {{other_name}} has c/d of the same cake; what is the total amount of cake they have?” as the same.
+Note that parameterization might potentially extend to expressing the same question in different ways.
+For example, we might want to be able to treat the questions "Add a/b + c/d", "Find the sum of a/b and c/d", and "{{name}} has a/b of a cake and {{other_name}} has c/d of the same cake; what is the total amount of cake they have?" as the same.

 **Potential mentors**: @aks681, @vinitamurthi